• Skip to primary navigation

 baked bottom crust in pan, adding filling to dish

-• Dump the filling into the baking dish and spread it evenly over the cooked crust.
+• Dump the chicken pot pie filling into the baking dish and spread it evenly over the cooked crust.

 filling in baking dish, top crust on filling with hand